Amos Chapter 1 Summary

 Discussion Questions for Amos, Chapter 1

 2. What kind of message is Amos bringing?
 Who is his audience?
 How many specific places does Amos say will receive God's judgment?
-What has been your response when God has brought judgment in your life because of sin?
+What has been your response when God has brought judgment into your life because of sin?

 3. How many times can you find the phrase "for three crimes, even four" (HCSB)?
 Why do you think God repeatedly uses this phrase?
 What does this teach you about how God addresses sin in your life and others?

 4. If the Lord is punishing Israel's enemies, what does this teach us about God's role as protector?
-How have you seen God protect you, or fight for you, in the midst of hardship and suffering?
+How have you seen God protect you or fight for you in the midst of hardship and suffering?

 5. What does this passage teach us about God's sense of justice?
-Why is important that God is just?
+Why is it important that God is just?
 How have you seen God exercise justice in your life?

 7. Why is God so passionate about protecting the vulnerable?
 Why does God specifically address the cruelty of Israel's enemies?
 What role does God want you to play in being an advocate for those who are suffering from evil?